KeyboardKit/KeyboardKit/README.md

 ## Basic use case

-When using `KeyboardKit`, you typically inherit from `KeyboardInputViewController` instead of `UIInputViewController`.
-It provides you with a `keyboardActionHandler` that can handle taps, long presses etc. and a `keyboardStackView` to which you can add components like toolbars, button rows and entire collection views.
+When using `KeyboardKit`, you should inherit from `KeyboardInputViewController` instead of `UIInputViewController`.
+This provides you with a `keyboardActionHandler` that can handle taps, long presses etc. and a `keyboardStackView` to which you can add components like toolbars, button rows and action collection views.

 ## Installation